psergi/psergi.github.io/_posts/2019-03-13-using-react-hooks-to-connect-to-redux.md

 Next we make use of the `useEffect` hook to add a change listener to the Redux store that will update the `Root` component's state with the current state of the store.
 By default effects run each time the component renders, however you can pass in an optional second argument as an array of values where if none of these values change the effect will not run.
 In our case we passed the `store` prop causing the effect to only run on initial mount.
 See [here](https://reactjs.org/docs/hooks-effect.html) for details on `useEffect`.

-Finally we import our `Context` object and wrap our app in the `Context.Provider` component passing in a value of the store's current state as well as a reference to the store's `dispatch` method.
+Finally we import our `Context` object and wrap our app in the `<Context.Provider>` component passing in a value of the store's current state as well as a reference to the store's `dispatch` method.

-The `Context.Provider` component broadcasts its value down the tree making it available to any child components who need it.
+The `<Context.Provider>` component broadcasts its value down the tree making it available to any child components who need it.

 ## Connect the Root Component

-Next we need to update our `index.js` file to render the `Root` component instead of the `App`, passing in the Redux store as a prop.
+Next we need to update our `index.js` file to render the `<Root>` component instead of `<App>`, passing in the Redux store as a prop.

 ```jsx
 import React from 'react';